roadsnail/Pi-ve/README.md

 #### Node-RED
 See official install guide here https://nodered.org/docs/getting-started/raspberrypi .
 Login as user Pi and in home directory run the command on the guide page.
 This will take some time on the Raspberry Pi Zero.

-####Zigbee2mqtt
+#### Zigbee2mqtt
 Follow the Official installation guide at https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html AFTER reading the next two tips:-

-1. Step 2 of the guide - Installing - instructions to
+* Step 2 of the guide - Installing - instructions to
-install Node.js may be ignored as this will have been installed earlier in the node-RED install.
+install Node.js may be omitted as this will have been installed earlier during the node-RED install.

-2. Also in section 5 of the official guide, the instruction that refers to installation of Zigbee2MQTT on a Pi 1 or Zero and modification of
+* Also in section 5 of the official guide, the instruction that refers to installation of Zigbee2MQTT on a Pi 1 or Zero and modification of
 ExecStart should be ignored

 Installation of Zigbee2mqtt will take a few minutes, with many warnings thrown up.
 Don't panic, these may be ignored.